 Site staff members are responsible for establishing a standard operating procedure (SOP) for participant retention, and for updating the SOP and retention efforts undertaken to meet the study retention goal of 95% per visit.
-This SOP should be re-evaluated and modified in response to lower than anticipated retention rates, or at any other time when retention strategies are modified.
+This SOP should be reevaluated and modified in response to lower than anticipated retention rates, or at any other time when retention strategies are modified.
 The SOP should minimally contain the following elements:

-- Site-specific retention goals - Methods for tracking actual retention versus retention goals - Procedures for completing and updating participant locator information - Site-specific definition of "adequate" locator information (for purposes of determining participant eligibility) - Visit reminder methods and timeframes - Methods and timeframes for identifying when a visit has been missed - Planned retention methods, including what outreach/locator efforts are taken within various time intervals after a visit has been missed - Inclusion of the definition of "chronic defaulter" (Section 8.5 below) - Strategies for recovering participants considered to be chronic defaulters - Methods for timely evaluation of the utility of retention methods - Strategy for communicating retention challenges (particularly with respect to clinic-level challenges) that are discussed during Step 6 of the adherence counseling program back to designated members of the study team so that these can be discussed and change implemented as appropriate - Ethical and human subjects considerations - Staff responsibilities for all of the above (direct and supervisory)

-• QC/QA procedures related to the above (if not specified elsewhere)
+- Site-specific retention goals - Methods for tracking actual retention versus retention goals - Procedures for completing and updating participant locator information - Site-specific definition of "adequate" locator information (for purposes of determining participant eligibility) - Visit reminder methods and timeframes - Methods and timeframes for identifying when a visit has been missed - Planned retention methods, including what outreach/locator efforts are taken within various time intervals after a visit has been missed - Inclusion of the definition of "chronic defaulter" (Section 8.5 below) - Strategies for recovering participants considered to be chronic defaulters - Methods for timely evaluation of the utility of retention methods - Strategy for communicating retention challenges (particularly with respect to clinic-level challenges) - Ethical and human subjects considerations - Staff responsibilities for all of the above (direct and supervisory) - QC/QA procedures related to the above (if not specified elsewhere)